Small Business Depreciation: Section 179 vs MACRS Explained

 Common Depreciation Mistakes

 Taking Section 179 on an asset you don't use enough for business.
-If you use an asset less than 50% for business, you can't use Section 179 on it.
+Per IRS rules, if you use an asset less than 50% for business, you can't use Section 179 on it.
 That truck you drive to job sites but also use on weekends?
-You'll need to document business use percentage.
+You'd need to document business use percentage.

 Forgetting the half-year convention.
 Under MACRS, you only get half a year's depreciation in the year you place the asset in service, regardless of when you bought it.
 Buy a machine in January, you still only get half a year.